 Winner: Battabox (Nigeria)

-BattaBox addresses both problems with a simple idea: popular, high quality, informative and entertaining video content that is relevant to a Nigerian audience.
+BattaBox addresses both problems with a simple idea: popular, high quality, informative, and entertaining video content that is relevant to a Nigerian audience.
 They utilize mobile phone technology to communicate across Nigeria with over over 55 million online views and over 550,000 online subscribers!

 Winner: Mwabu (Zambia)

-Detailed lesson plans guide teachers in the delivery of 5,000 interactive lessons, using a three stage rotational model; teacher-led sessions, group work and individual exercises.
+Detailed lesson plans guide teachers in the delivery of 5,000 interactive lessons, using a three-stage rotational model; teacher-led sessions, group work, and individual exercises.

 Winner: BitPesa (Kenya)

 BitPesa uses Bitcoin/Blockchain technology as a method of settlement with a global network of broker partners.
 This allows them to settle cross-border payments at a fraction of the time and cost of traditional financial institutions.
-Most payments settle same day (compared to 3-7 days for a bank transfer), and at an average 1.5% fee (compared to 5-10%).
-BitPesa also use API integrations with mobile network operators and bank networks to facilitate last-mile distribution to and first-mile collection of African currencies.
+Most payments settle the same day (compared to 3-7 days for a bank transfer), and at an average 1.5% fee (compared to 5-10%).
+BitPesa also uses API integrations with mobile network operators and bank networks to facilitate last-mile distribution to and the first-mile collection of African currencies.